xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 2. In the displayed dialog, select the **Fill a form with data from CSV file with Sample Test Data** sample project.
 Click **Add** to add the project.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/ddt-guide/KR-Sample-Project-dialog.png" width=70% alt="Sample project dialog">

+**See also**:
+* The Katalon Academy course: [Data-Driven Testing with Katalon Recorder](https://academy.katalon.com/courses/katalon-recorder-data-driven-testing/).